Common Area Maintenance (CAM) Charges: What to Know

 How CAM will Appear in Your Rent

-Your CAM charges will also rely on the type of lease you signed.
+Common area maintenance fees will depend on the type of lease you signed.
 Note that while the CAM charges will be packaged differently, they likely will not have a net difference in price.

 Full Service or Gross Leases